heli3939/Felynes-Kitchen/README.md

 **In-Game HUD**:

-- Ingredient Tracker: Small icons of sugar, flour, eggs, etc., arranged at the top left of the screen.
+- Ingredient Tracker (list): Small icons of sugar, flour, eggs, etc., arranged at the top left of the screen.
 Filled icons indicate collected ingredients.
 - Score: Popping out once the cake is baked, indicating the quality of the cake.

 **Pause Menu**: